Wednesday, March 29, 2017

 The result will be:

 How it works?
-When eval message is sent to the tape, it starts to execute its content: first it puts the literal constant into the stack, then it calls system'console symbol and saves the result into the stack as well.
+When eval message is sent to the tape, it starts to read its content: first it puts the literal constant into the stack, then system'console symbol.
 The next is a message reference - writeLine.
 At this point the tape sends the message to the object on the stack top - system'console.
 The message parameter counter is 1 so "Hello World" constant is a message parameter.
 After the operation both objects are removed from the stack.

 Let's make the situation a little bit more complex - the message parameter should be printed: